Through the Blue

 Lost bay beach bar in Platis Gialos – all we could want in cocktails by the sea

-We stayed on the far left end, the beach just steps from our patio.
-A few meters to the left were some of the island’s best wining and dining venues.
-Every morning, we took a bleary-eyed walk to Palmira for a wake-up brew.
-To Steki a few doors down will deliver a traditional, hearty lunch that is exemplary of Sifnian perfection.
-And at Omega3 nearby, you might find yourself having dinner on a communal high-standing table with Tom Hanks a few stools down .
-Plate after plate, a modern kind of mouth-watering experience arrives with a drizzle of chili, brightly coloured globules, or pink foam.
+We stayed at Miles Away, the beach just steps from our patio.
+Perfectly appointed and in a prime location, a few meters to the left were some of the island’s best wining and dining venues.
+Every morning, a bleary-eyed saunter to Palmira would get the day started with a wake-up brew.
+A few doors down at To Steki, we might break for a hearty lunch exemplary of traditional Sifnian perfection.
+And at Omega3 another few doors away, a modern kind of mouth-watering experience that arrives with a drizzle of chili, brightly coloured globules, or pink foam.

 A modest playground by the sea at Platis Gialos.

-The mini market next to Omega3 took care of most of our practical needs – freshly baked bread for breakfast (supplied by the bakery behind), fruit to snack on, and legumes and vegetables (frozen and fresh) for tossing up simple meals in our Airbnb.
+The mini market next to Omega3 catered to most of our practical needs – fresh baked bread for breakfast (supplied by the bakery behind), fruit, and legumes and vegetables (frozen and fresh) for tossing up simple meals in our Airbnb.

 So here, in this idyllic stretch, we found the sum total of our family’s requirements and more.
 Where all is easy, I can’t think of a more perfect spot for a family with children under two.